saminiir/saminiir.github.io/_drafts/2016-0x-xx-lets-code-tcp-ip-stack-4-tcp-data-flow.markdown

 Previously, we introduced ourselves to the TCP header and how a connection is established between two parties.

-In this post, we will look into the flow of TCP data communication and how it is managed.
+In this post, we will look into TCP data communication and how it is managed.

 Additionally, we will provide an interface from the networking stack that applications can use for network communication.
-This _Socket API_ is then utilized in our application that sends a HTTP GET request to the given network host and reads the response.
+This _Socket API_ is then utilized in our example application to send a HTTP GET request to a network host and to read the response.

 # Contents
 {:.no_toc}